top of page

 About

-Our seminars are held in Central London and focus on close reading and open discussion.
-They provide a space for shared inquiry that welcomes both first time readers of philosophy and those with prior engagement.
-Each course connects philosophical questions to broader themes in culture, history, art, and technology, encouraging participants to discover how theory can illuminate contemporary life.
+Evening courses are held in Central London and focus on close reading and open discussion.
+They are designed to support both first-time readers of philosophy and those with prior experience.
+Each course connects philosophical problems to wider questions in culture, history, art, and technology, showing how theory can illuminate contemporary life.

 Our Location